-To request a statement of support from the Biological Heritage National Science Challenge for the 2018 MBIE funding rounds:
+This information relates to requests for statements of support from the Biological Heritage National Science Challenge for the 2019 MBIE funding rounds:

-Please e-mail a one page (maximum) summary of your proposal to: email@example.com
+Please include the following information, and email a one-page (maximum) summary of your proposal to: email@example.com:

-- Information on how the proposal aligns with the Challenge Research Priorities and Outcomes.
+- Information on how the proposal aligns with the Challenge's Strategy

 Vision Mātauranga Classification